Basis truncation, statistical errors, and systematic uncertainties in relativistic approaches to nuclear response: Theoretical framework

-The external field operators considered in this work are the isoscalar electric monopole ISE0 ($J^{\pi} = 0^+$), isovector (electromagnetic) electric dipole IVE1 ($J^{\pi} = 1^-$), and isoscalar electric quadrupole and octupole ISE2 ($J^{\pi} = 2^+$) and ISE3 ($J^{\pi} = 3^-$), adopted, respectively, as follows:
+The external field operators considered in this work are the isoscalar electric monopole ISE0 ($J^{\pi} = 0^+$), isovector (electromagnetic) electric dipole IVE1 ($J^{\pi} = 1^-$), isoscalar electric quadrupole ISE2 ($J^{\pi} = 2^+$) and isoscalar electric octupole ISE3 ($J^{\pi} = 3^-$) ones defined as:

-where $Z$ and $N$ and the numbers of protons and neutrons, respectively, $A = Z + N$, and $e$ is the proton charge.
+where $Z$ and $N$ are the numbers of protons and neutrons, respectively, $A = Z + N$, $e$ is the proton charge and $L$ is angular momentum.
 These operators define the angular momentum and parity of the nuclear transitions, while the spectral features are determined by the response function (\ref{respspec}).
 Namely, the number of peaks in the resulting spectrum is associated with the number of terms in Eq. (\ref{respspec}), which, in turn, reflects the correlation content of the theory.
 The positions of the peaks and transition densities, which define the peak heights, are thus found from the Bethe-Salpeter-Dyson equation (BSDE) for the response function, that is, in the operator form,

 Here, $R^0(\omega)$ is the non-interacting particle-hole propagator determined by the mean field, and the term $K^r(0)$ eliminates the double counting of (q)PVC \cite{Tselyaev2013}.
 The specific forms of the static and dynamic interaction kernels $K^0$ and $K^r(\omega)$ are given, for instance, in Refs. \cite{LitvinovaRingTselyaev2008,Litvinova2022}.
 For the cases discussed in this work, it is essential that the RRPA strength is obtained when neglecting the $K^r$ terms.
 The latter are included in RTBA in the $ph\otimes phonon$ approximation.
-As we target specifically the influence of the continuum, in this work, we limit the description to these configurations, while a higher-complexity approach including superfluidity is available in Refs. \cite{LitvinovaSchuck2019,Litvinova2023a}.
+In this work, we limit the description to such configurations but note that a higher-complexity approach including superfluidity is available in Refs. \cite{LitvinovaSchuck2019,Litvinova2023a}.